lm3nitro/Projects/Network Traffic Analysis/RITA/Threat Hunting with RITA.md

 ### Using jq to analyse Eve.json logs:

-Next I want to analyze the eve.json logs using jq.
+Next, I want to analyze the eve.json logs using jq.
 This is command-line tool used for parsing and manipulating JSON data.
 It allows you to filter, extract, transform, and format JSON objects and arrays

 Installation:
 ```